DUNE/dune-justin/docs/justin_command.man_page.md

     WORKFLOW PROCESSING
            Once a workflow enters the running state, it is processed by justIN's Finder agent to find its input files.
-Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when creating the workflow.
-When the workflow is processed, the finder uses the workflows's MQL expression to create a list of input files for the first stage.
+The finder uses the workflows's MQL expression to create a list of input files for the first stage.
            Work is only assigned to jobs when a matching file is found and so these lists of files are essential.

            In most cases, the MQL query is a MetaCat Query Language expression, which the Finder sends to the MetaCat service to get a list of matching